JGN1722/DBasic/README.md

 + Ease of use: DBasic is a high-level language that allows programmers to code efficiently without getting bogged-down in machine-specific complications
 + Object-oriented: Classes allow for clean, reusable, concise code
 + User-friendly: With a BASIC-like, case insensitive syntax, DBasic is very intuitive and easy to read and write
-+ Customizable librairies: DBasic libs are plain text-assembly, making them easy to modify and extend, empowering programmers to create their perfect environment
++ Customizable librairies: DBasic libs are plain-text assembly, making them easy to modify and extend, empowering programmers to create their perfect environment
 + Permissive syntax: DBasic syntax is designed to accomodate everyone, and thus includes a lot of optional syntax bits
 + Swift compilation across all windows versions: The compiler is easy to install and engineered for speed, produces tight code, and is written in VBScript to allow it to run even on the oldest windows versions
 + Easy access to unimplemented features: DBasic implements inline assembly to allow programmers to directly write in machine code with FAsm syntax to unlock the full power of their machine within DBasic